A Long-Expected Feast

 Saturday, September 20, 2025

 An edifying retreat filled with your choice of workshops; time to be filled, to grow in knowledge or craft, and connect your vocation and creative interests to the life of God.
-Our keynote speaker will be Dr. Grace Hamman, with Matthew Mellama, Amy Baik Lee, Lancia E. Smith, Matthew Clark, and Terri Fisher leading workshops.
+Our keynote speaker will be Dr. Grace Hamman, with Matthew Mellama, Amy Baik Lee, Lancia E. Smith, Matthew Clark, and Terri Fisher leading workshops at the Peel House.

 Dr. Grace Hamman, author of Jesus through Medieval Eyes: Beholding Christ with the Artists, Mystics, and Theologians of the Middle Ages